-Typically, we will offer led walks falling into three categories: easier, medium, and more difficult.
+Typically, we will offer led walks falling into three categories.
 The relative difficulty is often not in the length of the walk but the steepness of the climb and the difficulty of the terrain under foot.

-- Lower level walks Typically 8 to 13 km along hill tracks, but also using quiet roads; made paths; and sometimes short sections of unmade paths.
-And climbing between 100 and 300m over the course of the walk - Medium level walks Typically 8 to 13km using a combination of hill tracks, unmade paths and open hill.
-And may climb between 300 and 600m over the course of the walk - Higher level walks Typically 8 to 13km.
+- Tracks and Glens Typically 8 to 12 km along hill tracks, but also using quiet roads; made paths; and sometimes short sections of unmade paths.
+And climbing between 100 and 300m over the course of the walk - Hill and Moor Typically 8 to 12km using a combination of hill tracks, unmade paths and open hill.
+And may climb between 300 and 600m over the course of the walk. - High hills Typically 8 to 12km.
 Will generally be a combination of unmade paths and open hill, including steeper or more challenging sections.
 And may climb between 600 and 900m during the course of the walk.